$\alpha$Surf: Implicit Surface Reconstruction for Semi-Transparent and Thin Objects with Decoupled Geometry and Opacity: Related Works

 \section{Related Works}

-\paragraph{Neural Radiance Fields} NeRF~\cite{nerf} is a 5D plenoptic function that models volume density and view-dependent appearance.
-Its differentiable volume rendering allows robust image-based 3D reconstruction and motivated an explosion of related works in areas including high-quality novel view synthesis~\cite{mipnerf360, refnerf, hdrnerf, nerf++}, 3D asset synthesis~\cite{gram, graf}, and efficient reconstruction and rendering~\cite{instantNGP, kilonerf, plenoxels, directvoxgo, plenoctrees}.
-Despite their outstanding novel view synthesis performance, many analyses suggest their geometry tends to produce artifacts such as sparse density floaters and inner volume~\cite{mipnerf360, refnerf, nerf++}.
-Direct surface extraction on the density field hence suffers from those artifacts, whereas the depth extraction method does not guarantee watertight surfaces and requires additional surface reconstruction \cite{tsdf, alpha_shape, poisson_recon} .
-UNISURF~\cite{UNISURF} attempts to mitigate this issue by gradually transiting from volume rendering to surface rendering, but its surface is tightly coupled as a fixed level set on the opacity field and it still only works on solid objects.
-Our approach deviates from this by using a separate implicit surface field with decoupled opacity to model semi-transparent and thin surfaces.
+\paragraph{Neural Radiance Fields} NeRF~\cite{nerf} is a plenoptic function of volume density and view-dependent appearance.
+Its differentiable volume rendering allows robust image-based 3D reconstruction and motivated many works in high-quality novel view synthesis~\cite{mipnerf360, refnerf, hdrnerf, nerf++}, 3D asset synthesis and editing ~\cite{gram, graf, dreamfusion, instructnerf2nerf}, few-shot reconstruction \cite{pixelnerf, zero123, SinNeRF, LEAP}, and efficient rendering~\cite{instantNGP, kilonerf, plenoxels, directvoxgo, plenoctrees, gaussian_splatting}.
+Despite the outstanding novel view synthesis performance, their geometry tends to produce artifacts such as sparse density floaters and inner volume~\cite{mipnerf360, refnerf, nerf++}.
+Direct surface extraction on the density field hence suffers from those artifacts, whereas the depth extraction method does not guarantee complete surfaces and requires additional surface reconstruction \cite{tsdf, alpha_shape, poisson_recon}.